EventStore/EventStore/docs/server/features/connectors/sinks/kafka.md

 2. Create the Kafka Sink connector instance by sending a POST request to the KurrentDB API:

 ::: note
-Replace `admin:password` with your KurrentDB username and password and the URL `https://cu8i0e3tv1lr03.mesdb.eventstore.cloud:2113` with the URL of your KurrentDB cluster
+Replace `admin:password` with your KurrentDB username and password and the URL `https://cu8i0e3tv1lr03.mesdb.eventstore.cloud:2113` with the URL of your KurrentDB cluster.
 :::

 ::: tabs